djay29/Stock-Images/README.md

 Step 1.
 Install NodeJS

 Step 2.
-Clnoe the repo
+Clone the repo

 Step 3.
 Open the directory in Commandline